yahoo/sherlock/README.md

 Specify the path to external files for Spark framework via this argument.
 #### debug-mode
 Debug mode enables debug routes.
 Ex. '/DatabaseJson' (shows redis data as json dump).
 Look at `com.yahoo.sherlock.App` for more details.
+#### timeseries-completeness
+This defines minimum fraction of datapoints needed in the timeseries to consider it as a valid timeseries o/w sherlock ignores such timeseries. (default value 60 i.e. 0.6 in fraction)

 ## Committers